Hiimus/veggie-time/README.md

 ## Design
 ### Colors
-There are mainly three colors used on this site, which is pistachio, raisin black and white.
+There are mainly three colors used on this site, which is pistachio, raisin black, orange crayola and white.
 Standard Materialize colours (red, green) were used on most buttons.

 ![colour-scheme](readme_img/colour-scheme.JPG)